 Various levels of pinching also influenced the flower weight per plot significantly (Table-2).
 It was maximum (25.60 kg) in plants receiving double pinching (P2) which differed significantly from other pinching treatments.
 Weight of flowers showed a decreasing trend with reduction in pinching levels and the lowest (22.29 kg) was recorded under no pinching (P0) treatment.
 However, it was at par with single pinching (P1) which recorded 22.51 kg of flowers per plotProduction of more number of flowers per plot under pinching treatments compared to no pinching was observed in the present study which has been reported earlier.
 Further, weight of flowers per plant was also found to be more in pinched plants and the reasons for the same have already been described earlier.
 These two factors have contributed for higher weight of flowers per plot as recorded in the present investigation.
-Dorajeerao et al (2012) in garland chrysanthemum and Khobragade et al (2012) in china aster also recorded similar observations.
+Dorajeerao et al. (2012) in garland chrysanthemum and Khobragade et al. (2012) in china aster also recorded similar observations.

 Weight of flowers per hectare

 Significant influence of pinching on yield of flowers per hectare was also observed in the present investigation and analyzed data are presented in Table-2.
 It was significantly higher (29.63 t/ha) under double pinching (P2) which was decreased with decrease in pinching levels.
-The minimum (25.80 t/ha) was recorded under no pinching (P0) treatment However, it was at par with single pinching, (26.06 t/ha) The result of the study corroborates with the findings of Mohanty et al (2015 ) and Nain et al (2017 ) in marigold who recorded higher yield of flowers per hectare in pinched plants as compared to no pinching treatment.
+The minimum (25.80 t/ha) was recorded under no pinching (P0) treatment However, it was at par with single pinching, (26.06 t/ha) The result of the study corroborates with the findings of Mohanty et al. (2015 ) and Nain et al. (2017 ) in marigold who recorded higher yield of flowers per hectare in pinched plants as compared to no pinching treatment.

-Table-1.
+Table 1.
 Effect of Pinching levels on plant spread (N-S), number of primary branches, individual flower weight and days to 50% flowering in annual chrysanthemum var.
-Local
+Local.